“If I shut up the heavens so that there is no rain, or if I command the locust to devour the land, or if I send pestilence among my people….”

-They just experienced His goodness and lovingkindess, why would God send drought and pestilence to oppress them?
-If He is good and loving, why would allow that?
+They just experienced His goodness and lovingkindness, why would God send drought and pestilence to oppress them?
+If He is good and loving, why would He even allow that?

 Anyone who has had a mountaintop experience with God knows that the “glory” of the experience fades away as we go back to the mundane routines of our lives.
 Maybe that is because we tend to stop doing the things we were doing when “God showed up” – like praying, worshiping, praising and devoting our undivided attention to God.

 Or maybe we are simply meant to live our lives in the valleys, rather than the mountaintops.
-Maybe the necessary spiritual growth in our lives happens in the valleys.
+Maybe the real spiritual growth in our lives happens in the valleys.